-This Quarterly Report on Form 10-Q, or this quarterly report, including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the documents incorporated by reference herein may contain "forward-looking statements" within the meaning of the federal securities laws made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+This Quarterly Report on Form 10-Q, or this quarterly report, including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the documents incorporated by reference herein may contain express or implied "forward-looking statements" within the meaning of the federal securities laws, Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth below under Part II, Item 1A, "Risk Factors" in this quarterly report.
 Except as required by law, we assume no obligation to update these forward-looking statements, whether as a result of new information, future events or otherwise.
 These statements, which represent our current expectations or beliefs concerning various future events, may contain words such as "may," "will," "expect," "anticipate," "intend," "plan," "believe," "estimate" or other words indicating future results, though not all forward-looking statements necessarily contain these identifying words.
-Such statements may include, but are not limited to, statements concerning the following:
+Forward-looking statements in this quarterly report include, but are not limited to, statements about: